A Comprehensive Survey of Knowledge-Based Vision Question Answering Systems: The Lifecycle of Knowledge in Visual Reasoning Task: Knowledge reasoning

 \subsubsection{Graph-based Reasoning}

 To jointly consider all entities and their relationships, one of the prevalent techniques for graph-based reasoning is graph-based neural networks.
-For example,~\cite{Narasimhan2018OutAnswering} adopts Graph Convolutional Network (GCN)~\cite{Kipf2016Semi-SupervisedNetworks} to reason about the final answer by neighborhood aggregation and message passing mechanism.
-To further reason over the multi-relational graph, Gated Graph Neural Network (GGNN)~\cite{Li2015GatedNetworks} is chosen by~\cite{Singh2019FromReason} for the sequential outputs.
+For example,~\cite{Narasimhan2018OutAnswering} adopts GCN~\cite{Kipf2016Semi-SupervisedNetworks} to reason about the final answer by neighborhood aggregation and message passing mechanism.
+To further reason over the multi-relational graph, \cite{Singh2019FromReason} proposes to adopt Gated Graph Neural Network~\cite{Li2015GatedNetworks} for sequential outputs.
 While KG-Aug~\cite{Li2020BoostingAggregation} proposes to incorporated the structured knowledge into the conventional VQA approach, as described in the last section, through a context-aware deep fusion mechanism, where the embedded knowledge is distilled through the constructed auxiliary features and fused together with visual-question embeds.
 KRISP~\cite{Marino2021KRISP:VQA} processes the structured knowledge by RGCN~\cite{Schlichtkrull2018ModelingNetworks} individually and then combines it with the implicit vector generated from BERT by the dot product.
 The combination is named as the symbolic vectors.
 Then the answer will be selected with the highest scoring answer from both answer vectors.
 Additionally, ~\cite{Li2022DynamicAnswering} conduct max-pooling over the graph at the reasoning stage with the spatial-aware attention results.